osism/release/source/index.rst

      osism apply configuration
      osism-update-manager

 With Release 3.0.0, a manual update of the environment is required afterwards.
-A of Release 4.0.0, this will no longer be necessary.
+As of Release 4.0.0, this will no longer be necessary.

 How do we release?